a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 You can read more about conda [here](https://docs.conda.io/en/latest/).

-We have already installed conda on our server and we have created a different environment for each day of the workshop.
+We have already installed conda on our server and we have created an environment with all software and dependencies need for this course.
 In order to have access to conda please run:

 ```sh
 source /home/anaconda3/bin/activate